 For RHEL 9 and SLES 15, Native NVMe Multipathing is enabled by default and no additional configuration is required.

-Access NVMe volumes for virtual device targets
+Access NVMe volumes for virtual device targets in E-Series - Linux (NVMe over RoCE)

 You can configure the I/O that is directed to the device target based on which OS (and by extension multipathing method) you are using.